Thank you everybody who clicked in on my poll!

 Turn the header image into an image map linking to instructions for each braid.

 Actually, the header photo is just a loop braiding blog decoration, not a key to my tutorials.
 I’ve only made tutorials for four of the header photo braids.
-The others braids in that photo are too complicated to bother making tutorials for them (see note below).
+The others braids in that photo are very complicated “too-many-loop” braids, and I’m not eager to make tutorials for them, since my existing “too-many-loop” videos get almost no views of longer than a few seconds! (see note below).
 For a description of each braid in the header image, including links to tutorials or any online references, click on the link in my sidebar-→ (just above the tall braid photo).
 I wish I could use your suggestion to make the header an image map with links to those descriptions, but that is far beyond my abilities!
 Any sophisticated-looking tech stuff on this site came built-in with this pre-fab, and mostly free wordpress-hosted site, I didn’t do it on my own.

 A video on braiding longer braids.